 The first item on your list is to decide whether you’ll prepare your own tax returns.
 If you plan to hire a professional tax preparer, schedule an appointment and understand what information you’ll need to collect by using something like H&R Block’s Personal Tax Prep Checklist.

-If you plan to prepare your own returns – first decide whether to use tax preparation software.
+If you plan to prepare your own returns – first decide whether to use tax software.
 If you do, it’s worth spending some time comparing your options to choose the best tool for your specific circumstances.
 Second, create a deadline so you have something to work toward.